 The individual department managers are responsible for creating their own budget need estimates based on goals and allocated resources.

-The advantage to this approach is the working manager is more apt to follow their own budget because they created it and understand the reasoning behind it as opposed to a budget handed down to them from above.
+The advantage to this budgeting approach is the working manager is more apt to follow their own budget.

-This adds a layer of accountability in that the manager can blame no one but themselves if they fail to meet the budget requirements that they recommended.
+This step adds a layer of accountability in that the manager can blame no one but themselves if they fail to meet the budget requirements that they recommended.

 Once these departmental budgets are prepared, they are submitted to the next level of management for review and approval.